-16.1 We will offer appropriate support to individual children who have experienced abuse, who have abused others (child on child abuse) or who act as Young Carers in their home situation.
+- 19.1 Our school staff will offer appropriate support to individual pupils/students who have experienced abuse, who have abused others (peer on peer abuse) or who act as Young Carers in their home situation. - 19.2 A safeguarding action plan will be devised, implemented and reviewed regularly for these children.
+This plan will detail areas of support, who will be involved,

-- 16.2 A safeguarding action plan will be devised, implemented and reviewed regularly for these children.
-This plan will detail areas of support, who will be involved, and the child's wishes and feelings.
-A copy of the plan will be kept in the child's safeguarding record. - 16.3 Children and young people who abuse others will be responded to in a way that meets their needs as well as protecting others within the school community through a multi-agency risk assessment.
-Within our school we will ensure that the needs of children and young people who abuse others will be considered separately from the needs of their victims. - 16.4 We will ensure the school works in partnership with parents / carers and other agencies as appropriate. - 17.
-RESPONDING TO AN ALLEGATION ABOUT A MEMBER OF STAFF See also Birmingham Safeguarding Children Board Procedures on Allegations against Staff and Volunteers. - 17.1 This procedure should be used in any case in which it is alleged that a member of staff, governor, visiting professional or volunteer has: - Behaved in a way that has harmed a child or may have harmed a child; - · Possibly committed a criminal offence against or related to a child; or - Behaved in a way that indicates s/he is unsuitable to work with children. - 17.2 Although it is an uncomfortable thought, it needs to be acknowledged that there is the potential for staff in school to abuse children. - 17.3 All staff working within our organisation must report any potential safeguarding concerns about an individual's behaviour towards children and young people immediately. - 17.3.1 Allegations or concerns about staff, colleagues and visitors must be reported direct to the Head Teacher/Principal who will liaise with the Local Authority Designated Officer Team in children's social care who will decide on any action required. - 17.3.2 If the concern relates to the Head Teacher/Principal, it must be reported immediately to the Chair of the Governing Body, who will liaise with the Local Authority Designated Officer Team in children's social care and they will decide on any action required. - 17.3.3 If the safeguarding concern relates to the proprietor of the setting then the concern must be made directly to the Local Authority LADO team who will decide on any action required.
+- and the child's wishes and feelings.
+A copy of the plan will be kept in the child's safeguarding record. - 19.3 Children and young people who abuse others will be responded to in a way that meets their needs as well as protecting others within the school community through a multi-agency risk assessment.
+Within our school we will ensure that the needs of children and young people who abuse others will be considered separately from the needs of their victims. - 19.4 We will ensure the school works in partnership with parents / carers and other agencies as appropriate. - 20.0 RESPONDING TO AN ALLEGATION ABOUT A MEMBER OF STAFFSee also Birmingham Safeguarding Children Board Procedures on Allegations against Staff and Volunteers. - 20.1 This procedure must be used in any case in which it is alleged that a member of staff, Governor, visiting professional or volunteer has: - Behaved in a way that has harmed a child or may have harmed a child; - Possibly committed a criminal offence against or related to a child; or - Behaved in a way that indicates s/he is unsuitable to work with children. - 20.2 Although it is an uncomfortable thought, it needs to be acknowledged that there is the potential for staff in school to abuse children. - 20.3 All staff working within our organisation must report any potential safeguarding concerns about an individual's behaviour towards children and young people immediately. - 20.3.1 Allegations or concerns about staff, colleagues and visitors must be reported directly to the Head Teacher/Principal who will liaise with the Birmingham Children's Trust Designated Officer (LADO) Team who will decide on any action required. - 20.3.2 If the concern relates to the Head Teacher/Principal, it must be reported immediately to the Chair of the Governing Body, who will liaise with the Designated Officer Team in Birmingham Children's Trust and they will decide on any action required. - 20.3.3 If the safeguarding concern relates to the proprietor of the setting then the concern must be made directly to the Children's Trust LADO team who will decide on any action required.

-18. CHILDREN WITH ADDITIONAL NEEDS
+21.0 CHILDREN WITH ADDITIONAL NEEDS

-18.1 St.Wilfrid's Catholic School recognises that all children have a right to be safe, some children may be more vulnerable to abuse, for example those with a
+21.1 St.Wilfrid's Primary School recognises that all children have a right to be safe.
+Some children may be more vulnerable to abuse, for example those with a disability or special educational need, those living with domestic violence or drug/alcohol abusing parents, etc.

-- disability or special educational need, those living with domestic violence or drug/alcohol abusing parents, etc. - 18.2 When the school is considering excluding, either fixed term or permanently, a vulnerable pupil or one who is the subject of a child protection plan or where there is an existing child protection file, we will call a multi-agency risk-assessment meeting prior to making the decision to exclude.
-In the event of a one-off serious incident resulting in an immediate decision to exclude, the risk assessment must be completed prior to convening a meeting of the Governing Body.
+21.2 When the school is considering excluding, either for a fixed term or permanently, a vulnerable pupil or one who is the subject of a Child Protection plan or where there is an existing Child Protection file, we will call a multiagency risk-assessment meeting prior to making the decision to exclude.
+In the event of a one-off serious incident resulting in an immediate decision to exclude, the risk assessment should be completed prior to convening a meeting of the Governing Body.

-19. CHILDREN IN SPECIFIC CIRCUMSTANCES
+22.0 CHILDREN IN SPECIFIC CIRCUMSTANCES

-Private Fostering
+22.1 Private Fostering